browserengineering/book/book/chrome.md

-"chrome"\index{browser chrome};[^chrome] all of this stuff is drawn by the browser to the same window as the page contents, and it requires information about the browser as a whole (like the list of all tabs), so it has to happen in the `Browser` class.
+"chrome"\index{browser chrome};[^chrome] all of this stuff is drawn by the browser to the same window as the page contents, and it requires information about the browser as a whole (like the list of all tabs), so it has to happen at the browser level, not per-tab.

 [^ohmy]: Oh my!

 [^chrome]: Yep, that predates and inspired the name of Google's Chrome
     browser.

- A browser's UI is quite complicated, so let's put that code in a new `Chrome` class.^[for browser chrome, not any reference to the Google browser of the same name.]
+However, a browser's UI is quite complicated, so let's put that code in a new `Chrome` helper class.
 It will have a `paint` method to paint the browser chrome.
-The `paint` method constructs the display list for the browser chrome; I'm just constructing and using it directly, instead of storing it somewhere, because our browser will have pretty simple chrome, meaning `paint_chrome` will be fast.
+The `paint` method constructs the display list for the browser chrome;
+I'm just constructing and using it directly, instead of storing it somewhere, because our browser will have pretty simple chrome, meaning `paint_chrome` will be fast.
 In a real browser, it might be saved and only updated when the chrome changes.

 ``` {.python}
 class Chrome: